Testing for Truth —

 We want to stress the significant fact that the Jesus of the Church Council (and of the creeds of nearly all denominations calling themselves Christian), whose decision is taken as binding by millions of churchgoers, “is not a human person,” “does not have a human personal center.”
 So says this Roman Catholic theologian.
 Lest anyone should be puzzled that the Jesus of the churches’ creed is not a human person, we can confirm that this is in fact the official teaching by quoting from a leading Protestant source:

-“If we affirm that Jesus was a human person, we are driven into an impossible conception of double personality in the incarnate Son of God” (Oliver Quick, D.D., Doctrines of the Creed, p.
+“If we affirm that Jesus was a human person, we are driven...into an impossible conception of a double personality in the incarnate Son of God” (Oliver Quick, D.D., Doctrines of the Creed, p.
 178, emphasis added).

 Dr. Quick obviously finds himself unable to affirm that Jesus was a human person.
 He then goes on to admit:

-“If we deny that Jesus was a human person we deny by implication the completeness of his manhood...We are bound to hold, as historical orthodoxy has always held, that Jesus Christ in the fundamental principle of his being was not man, but God."
+“If we deny that Jesus was a human person, we deny by implication the completeness of his manhood...We are bound to hold, as historical orthodoxy has always held, that Jesus Christ in the fundamental principle of his being was not man, but God."

-But he and the Council did in fact deny that Jesus was a human person!
-Dr. Quick is not prepared to affirm that Jesus was a human person!
+Dr. Quick and the Council did in fact deny that Jesus was a human person!

 Not a Man